eclipse-zenoh/zenoh-plugin-mqtt/README.md

    - **`-r, --generalise-sub <String>`** :  A list of key expressions to use for generalising the declaration of the zenoh subscriptions, and thus minimizing the discovery traffic (usable multiple times).
      See [this blog](https://zenoh.io/blog/2021-03-23-discovery/#leveraging-resource-generalisation) for more details.
+   - **`--server-private-key <FILE>`** :  Path to the TLS private key for the MQTT server.
+If specified a valid certificate for the server must also be provided.
+   - **`--server-certificate <FILE>`** :  Path to the TLS public certificate for the MQTT server.
+If specified a valid private key for the server must also be provided.
+   - **`--root-ca-certificate <FILE>`** :  Path to the certificate of the certificate authority used to validate clients connecting to the MQTT server.
+If specified a valid private key and certificate for the server must also be provided.

 ## Admin space